 Anthony Edwards Shared That Steph Curry Got Drug Tested After Huge Gold Medal Game

-NBA All-Stars Stephen Curry, Anthony Edwards and Kevin Durant, along with the rest of a star-studded roster, helped USA Basketball win its fifth straight Olympic gold medal in Paris.
+NBA All-Stars Stephen Curry, Anthony Edwards and Kevin Durant, along with the rest of a star-studded roster, helped Team USA win its fifth straight Olympic gold medal in men's basketball in Paris.
 Such an accomplishment, the first Olympic gold medal wins for Curry and Edwards, and a men's basketball record-breaking fourth for Durant, called for a celebration.

 But the trio were not able to celebrate the way they wanted to because of a ... drug test?

-Edwards, during an appearance alongside Durant on the latter's executive-produced show The Boardroom at Fanatics Fest, shared news of the drug test after he was asked by former NBA player Jalen Rose what USA Basketball's celebration was like.
+Edwards, during an appearance alongside Durant on the latter's executive-produced show The Boardroom at Fanatics Fest, shared news of the drug test after he was asked by former NBA player Jalen Rose what Team USA's celebration was like.

 "After the gold medal—I'm not gonna lie—me and him [gestures to Durant] had a—what do they call it?—a drug test," Edwards said.
 "We couldn't even celebrate in the locker room because me, him and Steph had to take like a drug test or something."